Lyle & Scott

-Lyle & Scott Limited (Scottish Gaelic: Lyle & Scott Earranta), trading as Lyle & Scott, is a Scottish fashion and knitwear brand well known historically for its golfing knitwear.
-Based in Hawick, Scotland, the brand designs, manufactures and markets knitwear and in the 21st century has become increasingly popular for its clothing such as t-shirts, polo shirts, tracksuits and loungewear amongst younger and middle aged customers.
+Lyle & Scott Limited, trading as Lyle & Scott, is a Scottish luxury fashion and knitwear brand well known historically for its golfing knitwear.
+Based in Hawick in the Scottish Borders area of Scotland, the brand designs, manufactures and markets knitwear and in the 21st century has become increasingly popular for its clothing such as t-shirts, polo shirts, tracksuits and loungewear amongst younger and middle aged customers.

-Founded in 1874, the brand primarily focused on golfing attire for much of its history, sported by high-level golfers, and awarded a Royal Warrant of appointment by The Duke of Edinburgh in 1975.
-From 2004, the brand widened their appeal to a more mainstream audience, while retaining their golfing tradition.
+Founded in 1874, the brand has primarily focused on golfing attire for much of its history, sported by high-profile golfers, and awarded a Royal Warrant of appointment by The Duke of Edinburgh in 1975.
+Since 2003, the brand has widened its appeal to include youth and urban markets, alongside its more traditional golfing attire.

 History

 Formation, 1874–2001

 Lyle & Scott was founded in 1874 in the Scottish town of Hawick by William Lyle and Walter Scott with an £800 loan.
 The 125 year old Lyle & Scott archive of designers includes designs by Christian Dior and Michael Kors.

 The brand introduced its golf range in 1967, which was quickly adopted by top golfers such as Tony Jacklin, Gary Player and Greg Norman as well as golfing enthusiasts such as Bob Hope, Gareth Ford and Ronnie Corbett, with the latter usually sporting a Lyle & Scott jumper during his monologues on The Two Ronnies.
 Other patrons include Cristiano Ronaldo.
 Lyle and Scott were granted a Royal Warrant of appointment by The Duke of Edinburgh in 1975.